pythaiml/.github/profile/README.md

 Thanks to META, Microsoft, openai, Tesla and all other open source contributors that have made the dream of aGLM possible<br />

+# PYTHAI Knowledge as a Service
-# PYTHAI knowledge delivery company
+knowledge delivery